Jet Whistle1 min note

 In addition to playing in chamber ensembles at several Sommerfest concerts, Arkis has often been a member of Friends of the Minnesota Orchestra Kinder Konzert ensembles.

-Erich Rieppel was appointed principal timpani of the Minnesota Orchestra in the fall of 2018.
+Erich Rieppel was named principal timpani of the Minnesota Orchestra in the fall of 2018.
 Prior to that, he held the same title at New World Symphony under Michael Tilson Thomas in Miami Beach, Florida.
-Rieppel has performed as principal timpanist with the Seattle Symphony, Detroit Symphony, and New Jersey Symphony.
+Rieppel has performed as principal timpanist with the Seoul Philharmonic, St. Paul Chamber Orchestra, Seattle Symphony, Detroit Symphony and New Jersey Symphony.
 He has held the posts of associate timpanist of the Chicago Civic Orchestra, substitute timpanist with the Louisville Orchestra and Charleston Symphony, and principal timpanist of the Terre Haute Symphony and the Columbus Indiana Philharmonic.
 Since 2013, he has played timpani and percussion with the Lakes Area Music Festival in northern Minnesota.

 A graduate of the Curtis Institute of Music in Philadelphia, Matthew Frischman joined the Minnesota Orchestra in 1998.
 He served as Acting Co-Principal bass from 2012-15.
 Prior to his appointment here, he held positions in the New World Symphony and the Virginia Symphony.
 He has also performed extensively with the Chicago Symphony, the National Symphony, the Milwaukee Symphony and the New York Philharmonic.